Powerful and Authentic Social Studies

 - Promotion of a culture of continuous improvement among teachers.

 PASS Materials and Resources

 PASS workshops take two days (12 hours), while PASS seminars last for five days (39 hours).
 A one-day PASS awareness session is also available; it is not, however, an effective substitute for a workshop or seminar.
-A two-day workshop provides teachers with a thorough understanding of PASS principles and practices, and prepares them to produce examples of PASS-based curriculum and assessments, and videotapes of their own instruction.
+A two-day workshop provides teachers with a thorough understanding of PASS principles and practices, and prepares them to produce examples of PASS-based curriculum and assessments, and videos of their own instruction.
 A five-day seminar is a trainer-of-trainers program designed to develop a cadre of local trainers who can deliver PASS training and promote PASS principles and practices to other teachers.
-The five-day seminar includes the PASS training provided in the two-day workshop, and also offers intensive preparation in the design and production of curriculum units, assessment tasks, and instructional videotapes.
-In both cases, participants are expected to follow up on their training by forming groups in which they can exchange samples of their curriculum designs, assessments, and instructional videotapes with PASS-trained colleagues.
+The five-day seminar includes the PASS training provided in the two-day workshop, and also offers intensive preparation in the design and production of curriculum units, assessment tasks, and instructional videos.
+In both cases, participants are expected to follow up on their training by forming groups in which they can exchange samples of their curriculum designs, assessments, and instructional videos with PASS-trained colleagues.
 Incentives for teachers to complete these activities, such as university credit or the use of staff development time, can be arranged by school districts.

 Benefits for Your School

 - Effective participation in classes